kassi-bertrand/cpp-playground/2-Array vs &Array/README.md

 }
 ```

-When compiled and ran, the above code returns the following result:
+When compiled and ran, the above code returns the following result, on my machine:

 ```txt
 array: 6127612612